chiragbhatia9163/Entry-Exit-management-system/README.md

 1. As messaging service is paid, the trial version does not send SMS everytime to the Host.
 Only 3 SMS per day allowed.
 2. There's no option to confirm valid Email ID and Phone no of Visitor and Host.
 Entering wrong Email ID and Phone no leads to error.
 3. If the sql server password is wrongly entered, the application has to be restarted.
-4. Host's details once entered cannot be changed.
+4. Host's details once entered cannot be changed also same Host name cannot be entered again.
+Same names can be entered using a different suffix for every host.

 **Future prospects :**
 1. Confirming phone numbers and email addresses by sending OTP/confirmation links.
 2. Displaying waiting message for a visitor if the host is in a meeting.
 And sending SMS/Email to the visitor once the Host is free.
 3. Making the host choose his meeting hours.
 A message - 'Host not available' can be shown on the screen in this case.
+4. Making the host choose who should be allowed to enter the premises to meet him/her.
-4. Update feature for Host's details, by providing a seperate update tab in Host UI.
+5. Update feature for Host's details, by providing a seperate update tab in Host UI.
-5. Make the code more time efficient.
+6. Make the code more time efficient.

 **Database details :** <br />
 1. Visitor Name, Visitor Phone number, Visitor Email ID, Host Name, Date of visit, Entry time, status, Exit time <br />